FailAcademy/learning/wdp-vancouver/_slides/week-08/03-oop-plugins-widgets.md

 Just like in JS, `$this` is a **reference to the current object**.

 ---
+template: inverse

+# Scope

+---
 class: center, middle

 ### Scope

-Scope refers to how variables and functions can be access from third-party objects or child objects within the program.
+Scope refers to how properties and methods can be accessed from third-party objects or child classes within our PHP code.

-We can deliberately set the scope of properties and methods in our classes.
+We can deliberately set the scope of properties and methods in our classes using **visibility markers**.

 ---